Endovenous Laser Treatment (ELT)

 - Blue or excessively cold feet

 - Allergic rash or blisters

-Potential Complications Of Not Having Treatment
+Potential Complications Of Not Having Therapy

-The potential complications of not undergoing treatment are most often limited to merely a worsening of the condition with an increase in the number of veins or enlargement in the existing veins.
+The potential complications of not undergoing therapy are most often limited to merely a worsening of the condition with an increase in the number of veins or enlargement in the existing veins.
 In cases of large varicose veins, spontaneous superficial phlebitis or bleeding may occur.
 Patients with varicose veins associated with underlying venous insufficiency may develop ankle swelling and/or skin changes (eczema, hyperpigmentation, ulceration).
 There is an increased risk of getting blood clots if you have varicose veins.

-If your insurance requires a prior authorization for this procedure, our office will handle this for you.
+If your insurance requires prior authorization for this procedure, our office will handle this for you.
 Some insurance companies may also require a pre-determination in an effort to guarantee payment for this service.
 Our office will also take care of this for you.
 It may take up to 4 to 6 weeks for one or both of these to be handled.
 Our office will contact you to arrange for your procedure as soon as this process is completed.
 Every effort will be made to work with your insurance company and you to get the procedure scheduled.

 After reading this material, should you have any questions or concerns, please contact our office.